tomnewport/microbit-sillio/readme.md

-# StupidIO - A really silly way to send data from micro:bit to your laptop
+# SillIO - A really silly way to send data from micro:bit to your laptop

 ## ...why?